tanazzahhh/Password-Cracker/README.md

 ## Requirements

 - Python 3.x
-- Basic terminal or command-line interface
+- Basic terminal/command-line interface
-- A wordlist file (e.g., wordlist.txt', which is included)
+- A wordlist file (e.g., wordlist.txt', that is included or custom).

 ---